dragosconst/Ninja-Jump/README.md

 Besides this, the _Menu_ class has a bunch of relevant members for drawing stuff on the LCD.
 There are also two booleans, one for whether this is a _greeting_ menu or not and one for _in-game_ menus. _Greeting_ menu is a general term I've used for menus that are used just for displaying text for a couple seconds and nothing more.
 They are special for a couple reasons, but mainly because we don't want to have any sort of cursor blink or the user scrolling through the "options" during such menus. _In-game_ menus are helpful for deciding when to do a state transition, otherwise their properties are similar to _greeting_ menus, with the key difference they don't disappear after a fixed period of time.

 I've made a small drawing animation for Menu text.
 This proved to be quite difficult, especially since I had to take into account the possibility of menus with more than two lines of text.
 I've also avoided updating the entire lcd for a local text change (i.e. changing an option's value).
 I'm not going to go to deep into details about this, I've wrote some comments in the code that should clarify how I went about doing these things.
+Also, this limited my LCD drawing possibilities, since using custom characters on the LCD seems to have the effect of dramatically slowing down the animation.
+I decided to keep the animation.

+I've used throughout the code two different terms, "logical position" and "physical position".
+By logical position, I'm strictly talking about the order of an Option inside the Menu (i.e. first option, second option etc.) or the order of a line in the Menu's text.
+Physical position refers to the position where the Option's text starts in its corresponding line, and the line _on the LCD screen_ where it should be drawn.
+Probably not the best choice of terms, but they naturally came to me while I was documenting the code.

 The Options were handled using multiple classes, for each type of Option.
 I've also defined an OptionType enum, to simulate downcasting, since Arduino doesn't allow classic dynamic_cast C++ downcasting.
 The classes themselves are pretty self-evident at what they do.

 ## Game Logic

-For the Game logic, I've defined, at the moment of writing this doc, two main classes, the _World_ class and the _Player_ class, and a bunch of _Structures_ sub classes, that serve as building blocks of the world.
+For the Game logic, I've defined two main classes, the _World_ class and the _Player_ class, and a bunch of _Structures_ sub classes, that serve as building blocks of the world.

 For representing the game map, I've used a _FakeMatrix_ class.
 The class simulates a regular C++ matrix, by using a dynamically alocated byte array, and counting each byte's bit as a column value.
 I've overloaded the indexing and assignment operators in such a way that using this class is almost identical to using a regular matrix.
 Since it's overhead is only two bytes (not including the stuff C++ automatically creates for object headers), I'd say it's a pretty good convenience trade-off, instead of manually using a byte array.